 - ISO: Should be the lowest ISO you can set

-- Accessories: Use a tripod and consider investing in a cable release to minimise blur
+- Accessories: Use a tripod and consider investing in a cable shutter release to minimise blur

 Start with these settings and then start tweaking until your camera gets it just right as not all cameras are ‘one size fits all’.
 Once you do get it right, the results should be fantastic!

-Personally, I prefer it when waterfalls have a bit of movement within the photograph, so I used the above settings as a starting point and just made a few tweaks until I got the effect I wanted.
-This is how a few of mine turned out:
+We actually prefer it when waterfalls have a bit of movement within photos so we used the above settings as a starting point and just made a few tweaks until we got the effect we wanted.
+Here’s how a few of ours turned out:

-Iceland has incredible and dramatic scenery.
-When we arrived in mid-March, thick snow still layered the landscape, lakes were frozen solid and mountains dominated the skyline.
+Iceland has such incredible and dramatic scenery – especially within Thingvellir National Park.
+When we arrived in mid-March, thick snow still covered the landscape, lakes were frozen solid and mountains dominated the skyline.

 - Mode: Manual

-- Aperture: Start at the lower end of the scale such as f/8.0 and increase the number based on how much of the foreground and background you want to keep sharp, but try not to go above f/16
+- Aperture: Start at the lower end of the scale such as f/8 and increase the number based on how much of the foreground and background you want to keep sharp.
+But try not to go above f/16

 - Shutter Speed: Depends on the scenery and is not vastly important here.
 Just remember that a low shutter speed will freeze movement and a high shutter speed will blur movement

-- ISO: Should be the lowest ISO you can set to get quality images
+- ISO: Should be the lowest ISO you can get

 - Focus: Should be a manual focus so that you decide what details in the landscape you want to pick out

-- Accessories: A tripod will be a big help with manual focus and gaining quality images, however, is not completely necessary for general landscape photography (in my humble opinion)
+- Accessories: A tripod will be a big help with manual focus and gaining quality images.
+However, it’s not completely necessary for general landscape photography (in our humble opinion)

 Top Tips For Photographing Up Close

-This isn’t necessarily just for Iceland but is useful to know in the realm of general photography.
+This tip isn’t just for Iceland but is useful to know in the realm of general photography.
 Sometimes you want to be able to focus on an object up close and slightly blur the background.
-This is known as macro photography and really helps to get a good effect!
+This is known as macro photography and gives such a good effect!

 In the past, this type of photography would have been primarily used for snapping insects and bugs.
-However, you could use it for a whole variety of things such as capturing beautiful natural flowers and even snapping that mint tea you drank in Morocco.
+However, it’s really common to see this style of photography now for all kinds of things – from pretty little flowers to tea and cake in a cafe.

 Here’s how to do it: